Our Authority, committees and panels

 Appeals Committee

-If a clinic disagrees with a decision made at our Licence Committee or Executive Licensing Panel, it has the right to appeal it through the Appeals Committee.
+If a clinic disagrees with a decision made at our Licence Committee or Executive Licensing Panel, it has a right to appeal it.
+In some cases this is through the Appeals Committee, while in others the appeal will be heard by the Licence Committee that hears Representations.

-This committee is made up of people who are not Authority members of staff so they can give an impartial perspective.
+The Appeals Committee is an independent committee made up of people who are not Authority members or HFEA staff so they can give an impartial perspective.

 Audit and Governance Committee